NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/shining-ammunition.md

 trait01: "consumable"
 trait02: "light"
 trait03: "magical"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 1
 weight:
 value: "3"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "_Shining ammunition_ gives off a faint glow.
 When shot, it sheds bright light in a 20-foot radius (and dim light to the next 20 feet) for 10 minutes.
 If it hits a target, it sticks, causing the target to shed light in the same radius.
   A creature can remove the ammunition with an Interact action, but the ammunition itself continues to glow for the rest of the duration or until destroyed.  [[Equipment Effects/Effect_ Shining Ammunition|Effect: Shining Ammunition]]"
 powerTitle1:
 actionEconomy1:
 type1: